-- Moving beyond the structure-agency debate: Power and the interplay of structure and agency
+- School inclusion and the interplay of structure and agency

 Within sociological theories of power, the most recent iteration of the structure-agency debate can be found in Clarissa Hayward and Steven Lukes’ critiques of the others’ theory on power.
 The two theorists engage in direct dialogue, with Hayward critiquing Lukes’ “three-dimensional power” for being focused on agents, and thus failing to the institutional boundaries that constrain even ‘powerful’ agents, and Lukes critiquing Hayward’s “de-faced power” for succumbing to a structural determinism that abdicates powerful agents from responsibility for their actions.
 While Lukes and Hayward set up their theoretical vantage points as in competition, empirical reality can be better understood when power is analyzed from a both/and approach, considering both structural and agential power, as well as their particular roles and interplay as they manifest in a particular situation.
 I am currently writing this paper.
 The paper presents qualitative field data from participant-observation I conducted in an elementary school in Spring 2016.
 It demonstrates the necessity of integrating Lukes and Hayward’s theoretical approaches for explaining how power operates to impact inclusion and equity for students.
 Educators and students at the school were structurally constrained and enabled, but they also exercised agency in how they navigated these institutional boundaries.